-MOTION FOR THE PUCO TO MAKE ITS COMMISSIONERS AND ADMINISTRATIVE LAW JUDGES SUBJECT TO THE OHIO CODE OF JUDICIAL CONDUCT FOR THEIR ADMINISTRATION OF JUSTICE BY OFFICE OF THE OHIO CONSUMERS' COUNSEL AND NORTHWEST OHIO AGGREGATION COALITION
+MOTION FOR THE PUCO TO MAKE ITS COMMISSIONERS AND ADMINISTRATIVE LAW JUDGES SUBJECT TO THE OHIO CODE OF JUDICIAL CONDUCT FOR THEIR ADMINISTRATION OF JUSTICE BY OFFICE OF THE OHIO CONSUMERS' COUNSEL

-The Office of the Ohio Consumers' Counsel ("OCC") and the Northwest Ohio Aggregation Coalition ("NOAC") (collectively "Consumer Parties") move for the PUCO to adopt the Ohio Code of Judicial Conduct for its administration of justice by Commissioners and Administrative Law Judges in this case (or in general including but not limited to this case).
-This Joint Motion is explained more fully in the attached Memorandum in Support.
+The Office of the Ohio Consumers' Counsel ("OCC") moves for the PUCO to adopt the Ohio Code of Judicial Conduct for its administration of justice by Commissioners and Administrative Law Judges in this case (or in general including but not limited to this case).
+This Motion is explained more fully in the attached Memorandum in Support.

 "An independent, fair, and impartial judiciary is indispensable to our system of justice.
 The United States legal system is based upon the principle that an independent, impartial, and competent judiciary, composed of men and women of integrity, will interpret and apply the law that governs our society.
 Thus, the judiciary plays a central role in preserving the principles of justice and the rule of law."
-The Supreme Court of
+The Supreme Court of Ohio included these high-minded words in the preamble to the Ohio Code of Judicial Conduct.
+Preamble, Code of Judicial Conduct (Mar.
+1, 2009, as amended Oct.
+15, 2020).